 And she did.
 Carrot seed, A Hole is to Dig, A Very Special House, The Growing Story, I’ll Be You And You Be Me, The Backward Day, The Happy Egg, Bears and Open House For Butterflies.

 The illustrator for most of these books was Maurice Sendak.
 The Sendak/Ruth- or Ruthie as Sendak called Krauss -partnership was a tremendous one.
-Both of them were innovating children’s literature, one with words, the other with art to come out with books that are considered modern even today.
+Both of them were reinventing children’s literature, one with words, the other with art to come out with books that are considered timeless.

 Open House for Butterflies, paired with the other Krauss/Sendak classic A Hole is to Dig, are twin delights that one can spend hours with.